- 50g butter, melted, plus 1 tbsp for the pan

 A fragrant spice which comes from the inner bark of a tropical tree.
 When dried, it curls into…

-- 10 cardamom pod, seeds removed
+- 10 cardamom pods, seeds removed

 - 1 tsp turmeric

-- 6 boneless chicken thigh, skin removed
+- 6 boneless chicken thighs, skin removed

 - 1 tbsp plain flour